Pleime/Chupong Campaign Destroying B3 Field Front Base

 On 11/17, 2/7 and 2/5 Air Cavalry Battalions were ordered to exit LZ X-Ray by land to allow B-52’s strike the landing zone itself.
 The enemy troops that still lingered at the LZ-Ray area suddenly why the Air Cavalry troops abandoned the landing zone when the B-52’s struck over their old positions.

-On 11/18, 2/7 Air Cavalry Battalion made contact with 7th Battalion/66th Regiment when approaching LZ Albany.
-The bloody fortuitous encounter last from noon to 9:00 p.m.
+On 11/18, 2/7 Air Cavalry Battalion made contact with the 7th Battalion/66th Regiment when approaching LZ Albany.
+The bloody fortuitous encounter lasts from noon to 9:00 p.m.

 Operation Silver Bayonet II and Operation Than Phong 7

-On 11/19, 2/7 Air Cavalry Battalion was airlifted to LZ Crooks and closed in by 2:00 p.m. to join force with 2/5 Air Cavalry Battlion in securing the newly established artillery base to support operation Than Phong 7 of the ARVN Airborne Group.
+On 11/19, 2/7 Air Cavalry Battalion was airlifted to LZ Crooks and closed in by 2:00 p.m. to join forces with 2/5 Air Cavalry Battalion in securing the newly established artillery base to support operation Than Phong 7 of the ARVN Airborne Group.

-Intelligence source revealed that the remnants of the of the 33rd and the 66th Regiments began moving in small groups toward the Cambodian border, utilizing the cover of Ia Drang river.
+Intelligence source revealed that the remnants of the 33rd and the 66th Regiments began moving in small groups toward the Cambodian border, utilizing the cover of Ia Drang river.